This page is designed to keep our members and

 Belgrade & Clearfield Streets.
 Michael, a member of the

 prestigious Seal Team Six, was killed in Wardak Province,

 Afghanistan on August 6, 2011.
-The morning gegan with a
+The morning began with a

 Memorial Mass at Holy Name of Jesus Church in Fishtown celebrated by

 the pastor, Father Michael Zingaro.
-The family was ecorted
+The family was escorted

 from the church to the dedication site by a motorcycle escort